 Almost 3 years ago, I wrote a blog post about How to get Key-values from Azure App Configuration within Logic Apps, and this is still valid today since we still don’t have an App Configuration Connector available out of the box.
-But I realize that I never blog about this resource in my blog.
+But I realize I’ve never blogged about this resource on my blog.

 There are many ways to store application configurations in Azure.
-At the top of the list is Key Vault which is ideal for storing secrets like passwords that should have limited access to the number of people that can see and modify these values.
+At the top of the list is Key Vault, which is ideal for storing secrets like passwords that should have limited access to the number of people who can see and modify these values.

-However, not all configurations should need that tremendous restricted access.
-Neither all configurations are secrets.
+However, not all configurations require that level of restricted access.
+Not all configurations are secrets.
 Of course, you can also use Key Vault to store non-secret information.
-But there are other options available like:
+But there are other options available, like:

 - Using a SQL database with an app configuration table to store key values.